 Along with the Willamette River, Marion County has many streams and rivers that are subject to flooding.
-Under certain conditions, such as the storm events from Dec.
+The storms from Dec.
 1996 through Feb.
-1997, rain and melting snow caused these streams and rivers to overflow.
+1997 showed how rain and melting snow can cause these streams and rivers to overflow.
 As you can see from these pictures, homes and property suffered significant damage:

 Willamette River overflowing, south of Salem

 City of Keizer area that flooded

 The purpose of Marion County's Floodplain Program is to minimize public and private losses due to flood conditions.
 To benefit our citizens, the County participates in the National Flood Insurance Program (NFIP).
 This program makes federally-backed flood insurance available for eligible buildings, whether they are in the floodplain or not.
-Generally speaking, a floodplain is level land that may be submerged by floodwaters or a plain built up by stream deposits.
+Generally speaking, a floodplain is level land that may be submerged by floodwaters.

 The County's participation in the

-Community Rating System bring many benefits to County residents, including savings on flood insurance premiums.
-Flood insurance covers direct losses caused by surface flooding, including a river or lake flowing over its banks and local drainage problems.
+Community Rating System brings many benefits to County residents.
+This includes flood insurance premium savings.
+Flood insurance covers losses caused by flooding and local drainage problems.
 See below for more information.

 The Marion County Planning Division provides information on a variety of flood-related issues.
 Staff can tell you if a property is in a flood hazard area, regulations for development and flood insurance data.
 We can also provide copies of elevation certificates (if applicable).